-Known as one of the most gifted analogue audio circuit designers of all time, Mr Rupert Neve’s name is now printed in a digital angle.
-Designed to lay at the end of your mixing or mastering chain, the Ruper Neve Designs Master Buss Compressor or MBC is a Stereo conversion, limiting and saturation packed in a 1U Rack.
+The MBC 1U Rack is everything you’re looking for.
+Known as one of the most gifted analogue audio circuit designers of all time, Mr. Rupert Neve’s name is now in a digital angle.
+Designed to lay at the end of your mixing or mastering chain, the Ruper Neve Designs Master Buss Compressor, or MBC, is a stereo conversion, limiting, and saturation packed in a 1U Rack.
 It can convert stereo analogue inputs into digital audio, via a stereo limiter, a transformer and RND’s proprietary Silk saturation circuitry.
 In the first stage, the audio will meet the limiter.

-This can be run in a dual-mono stereo linked mode, it features control to make up gain, threshold release, as well as a switchable side-chain high-pass filter, which has a frequency range of 20 to 250 Hz.
-An eight-LED ladder meter lets you know how much gain reduction the limiter is applying.
+The MBC 1U Rack can run in a dual-mono stereo linked mode.
+It features control to make up gain, threshold release, and a switchable sidechain high-pass filter that has a frequency range of 20 to 250 Hz.
+In addition, an eight-LED ladder meter lets you know how much gain reduction the limiter is applying.

-The transformer can be engaged or bypassed as desired.
-When engaged, you can also select from one of two flavours of Silk circuitry in Red or Blue, which offer different mixes of odd or even harmonic saturation.
-The degree of Silk saturation can be continuously varied using the Texture knob, or it can be bypassed, in which case the transformer operates in a clean, linear fashion.
-With the transformer disengaged, audio passes through a Class-A transformerless circuit that has apparently been engineered for maximum transparency.
-In the final stage is the D-A conversion.
+Moreover, you can engage or bypass the transformer you as desire.
+When engaged, you can also select from one of two flavors of Silk circuitry in Red or Blue.
+These offer different mixes of odd or even harmonic saturation.
+You can continuously vary the degree of Silk saturation using the Texture knob.
+Similarly, you can bypass it, in which case the transformer operates in a clean, linear fashion.
+Now, with a disengaged transformer, the audio passes through a Class-A transformerless circuit.
+Particularly, engineers designed this for maximum transparency.
+Lastly, the final stage is the D-A conversion.
 RND tells us it has minimal phase distortion and has extremely low jitter thanks to a high-quality internal clock.

 You can also clock it to other gear if you require.
-The MBC’s mastering credentials are its twin 22-segment output level meters that are calibrated to show the precise pre-conversion levels and also have the ability to select from four different alignments for +4dBu (-20, -18 -16 or -14 dBFS).
+The MBC’s mastering credentials are its twin 22-segment output level meters, which are calibrated to show the precise pre-conversion levels.
+You also have the ability to select from four different alignments for +4dBu (-20, -18 -16 or -14 dBFS).